How to Remove a Screw Without an Extractor: Step-by-Step Guide

 6. For screws with a hexagonal or square head, you can use an adjustable wrench or a socket wrench to attempt removal.
 Select the appropriate size socket or wrench to fit the screw head and turn it counterclockwise.

-See also Best cordless rotary hammer drill for concrete
+See also Best portable drill press guide

 By properly preparing the screw, you increase the chances of successful removal without the use of an extractor tool.
 However, keep in mind that some screws may be too damaged or stuck to remove without an extractor, in which case you may need to consider alternative methods or seek professional assistance.